Vecchia Gaussian Processes: on probabilistic and statistical properties: Vecchia approximations of Gaussian processes

 where $Z^{\tau,s}$ is a GP with rescaling parameters $(\tau,s)$.
-We also put a prior on the unknown parameter $\sigma^2$, denoted as The posterior distribution of the regression function given the data, i.e. $f|\D_n$, serves as a probabilistic solution to the regression problem.
-If the hyper-parameters $\tau, s$ and other tuning parameters of the Gaussian process are fixed, by conjugacy the posterior is also a Gaussian process.
-However, in practice, it is usually difficult to directly choose these hyper-parameters.
-Therefore, researchers often let the data decide about the optimal choice by endowing them with another layer of prior \footnote{There may exist other parameters for the process $Z^{\tau,s}_x$ other than $(\tau,s)$, for example smoothness $\alpha$ in the Mat\'{e}rn process in equation (\ref{eq:MaternCov}).
-However, fitting these hyper-parameters is often computationally more challenging.}, i.e.
+We also place a prior on the noise variance $\sigma^2$, denoted as

+The posterior distribution of the regression function given the data, $f|\D_n$, provides a probabilistic solution to the regression problem.
+If the hyperparameters $\tau, s$ and other GP tuning parameters are fixed, conjugacy ensures that the posterior is also a Gaussian process.
+In practice, however, choosing these hyperparameters directly is often difficult.
+Therefore, it is common to place another layer of prior on them, letting the data guide their selection \footnote{There may exist other hyperparameters for the process $Z^{\tau,s}_x$ beyond $(\tau,s)$, such as the regularity parameter $\alpha$ in the Mat\'{e}rn kernel (\ref{eq:MaternCov}).
+However, fitting these hyperparameters is often computationally more challenging.}, i.e.

-Equations (\ref{eq:regression}) - (\ref{eq:theta}) jointly specify the Gaussian process regression model.
-Due to the presence of the hyper-prior (\ref{eq:theta}), the conjugacy is typically lost and the posterior is computed using Markov Chain Monte Carlo.
+Equations (\ref{eq:regression}) - (\ref{eq:theta}) jointly define the Gaussian process regression model.
+Due to the presence of the hyper-prior (\ref{eq:theta}), the conjugacy is typically lost and the posterior is computed via Markov Chain Monte Carlo.

-Even in the fixed hyper-parameter setting, where the GP posterior has an explicit form, the computation involves the inversion of an $n$ by $n$ matrix, which has computational complexity of order $O(n^3)$.
+Even in the fixed hyperparameter setting, where the GP posterior has an explicit form, the computation involves the inversion of an $n\times n$ matrix, which has computational complexity of order $O(n^3)$.
 This complexity is intractable for many practical applications where $n$ can be as large as millions.
-Therefore, various approximation methods were proposed in the literature to speed up the computations.
-In the next section we describe one of the most popular such approach, the Vecchia GP.
+Therefore, various approximation methods have been proposed in the literature to speed up the computations.
+In the next section, we describe one of the most popular such approaches: the Vecchia GP.

-\subsection{Vecchia Gaussian Processes}
+\subsection{Vecchia Gaussian processes}